eocdb/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 Equation 2: Rrs(λ) = Lw(λ)/Ed(λ) * BRDF(λ)
 ```

 BRDF factors are retrieved using the same algorithm implemented in OLCI Level-2 Ocean Colour algorithm (chlorophyll concentration based), using Look-Up Tables (LUTs) provided in S3A Ocean colour parameters (OCP) Auxiliary Data File (ADF).
-For the calculation of BRDF factors, wind speed provided in OLCI products is used (the mean values for the 25*25 pixels extraction); solar position is obtained by MOBY measurement time and location through _astropy_ Python package (Price-Whelan et al., 2018); chlorophyll concentration is obtained applying OLCI OC4ME algorithm on Rrs values before BRDF correction.
+For the calculation of BRDF factors, wind speed provided in OLCI products is used (the mean values for the 25x25 pixels extraction); solar position is obtained by MOBY measurement time and location through *astropy* Python package (Price-Whelan et al., 2018); chlorophyll concentration is obtained applying OLCI OC4ME algorithm on Rrs values before BRDF correction.

 ## Preparing in situ data: other sources
 Data gathered from other sources (e.g. Copernicus OCDB, SeaBASS) are checekd for protocols complience and quality.